guomx69/MarkerCluster_leaflet_ES6/readme.txt

-    This project is to upgrade the leaflet pie marker cluster using ES6.
+    This project is to upgrade the leaflet pie marker cluster using ES6 Syntax.

     1) npm create vite@latest
     2) npm install (all the packages in packages.json)